cyberbotics/webots/docs/guide/starting-webots.md

 The `--stream` option enables the Webots streaming server in either `x3d` (default) or `mjpeg` mode.
 You can get more information about web streaming in [this section](web-streaming.md).

-The `--heartbeat` option will print a dot (.) on stdout at regular time intervals to monitor that Webots is running smoothly.

-For example, the following command will start Webots with the streaming server enabled on the TCP port '1235' in 'mjpeg' mode and will disable the streaming of stdout and stderr: `webots --port=1235 --stream=mjpeg`
+For example, the following command will start Webots with the streaming server enabled on the TCP port '1235' in 'mjpeg' mode: `webots --port=1235 --stream=mjpeg`

 The `convert` subcommand allows conversion of a PROTO file to a URDF, WBO, or WRL file.
 You can use a `-p` flag to override default PROTO parameters.